 Summer students may also be eligible for Federal Pell Grant and Federal Direct Loans.
-Loan funds received during the summer term are counted toward aggregate borrowing totals (the total outstanding loan principal you may borrow as a student) and the receipt of federal aid for the summer term will be counted toward the total eligibility students have for receiving financial aid at CCA.
+Grant and loan funds received during the summer term are counted toward life-time grant limits and aggregate borrowing totals (the total outstanding loan principal you may borrow as a student).
+The receipt of federal aid for the summer term will be counted toward the total eligibility students have for receiving financial aid at CCA.

 Financial Aid for Summer Study Abroad Courses